shyanta/part-up/README.md

 - `cd app`
 - `meteor`

+# Deployment
+- `cd devops`
+- `./devops deploy <environment>`

+# Unit testing
+- `meteor run --test`

-# Frontend
+# Backend
-## Backend flow, regarding Collections
+## Collections manipulation flow

-_This is just a mind dump of the current flow, k thx bye._

 - Frontend uses `Meteor.call` to insert, update or remove documents in a collection.
 - Backend checks if the logged in user is authorised to perform the given operation (inside a Meteor method).
+- Backend saves document in mongodb
-- Backend emits an event that corresponds with the given CRUD operation, e.g. `insert, update or remove` (inside a Meteor method).
+- Backend emits an event that corresponds with the given CRUD operation, e.g. `inserted, updated or removed` (inside a Meteor method).
-- Event handlers in the backend handle the given events, e.g. persistence to MongoDB or creation of user notifications.
+- Handlers are created that have to react to these created events, for instance when inserting an update or notification.

+# Frontend

 ## Structure
 We have four types of application parts: *layout*, *page*, *widget* and *small component*.
 The explanation below points out their uses.
 Grahpic: **docs/frontend-structure.pdf**.